 Use mosquito control measures in your yard for even greater assurance that you won’t get mosquito bites.
 We usually associate fall with colder weather and spending the majority of our time indoors.
 But early fall is the perfect time for backyard bonfires and barbecues since the temperatures aren’t scorching hot, but aren’t uncomfortably cold either.

-There are a couple of different things you can do to make sure that mosquitoes won’t bother you.
+You can do a couple of different things to ensure mosquitoes won’t bother you.
 First, you can use a mosquito fogger to spray your yard with insecticide.
 That will keep the mosquitoes away for a long time.
 Just make sure that you thoroughly fog the perimeter of your yard so that the mosquitoes stay away.

 On top of that, things like turning over any objects that might collect rainwater or emptying them of rainwater might be a good idea.
 This will keep mosquitoes from breeding near your yard.
 Clearing the leaves out of your rain gutters will also keep mosquitoes from breeding there, so you’ll have fewer mosquitoes to repel.